arvindcsekar/GW-PTA-PINN/README.md

 ### Physical Setup

-To model pulsar timing residuals, the Earth and Pulsar terms were evaluated using a light travel delay Δt corresponding to a pulsar at 1 kpc. ω(t) and φ(t) were evaluated at both epochs using normalized time inputs, and the gravitational wave polarisations h₊ and h× were computed using standard waveform expressions.
+To model pulsar timing residuals, the Earth and Pulsar terms were evaluated using a light travel delay Δt corresponding to a pulsar at 1 kpc. ω(t) and φ(t) were evaluated at both epochs using normalised time inputs, and the gravitational wave polarisations h₊ and h× were computed using standard waveform expressions.

 The timing residuals were derived from the difference in strain between Earth and Pulsar epochs, scaled by a geometric factor based on the angle between the pulsar and the GW source.